stakater/stakater-tekton-chart/README.md

 - Specify taskName ( taskRef of kind:ClusterTask ), params & workspaces as specifed below:
     # ![1](assets/1.png)
 - Save this file.
-- Now you can use this task in pipeline.spec.tasks[] in values.yaml as following:
+- Now you can use this task in .values.pipeline.tasks[] in values.yaml as following:
     # ![2](assets/2.png)
     Name is required if multiple same task appears twice in pipeline.